Tex Ritter: Personal life and death

 Tex Ritter married movie actress Dorothy Fay on June 14, 1941.
-They raised their sons, Tom and John in Los Angeles, then moved to Nashville, Tennessee in 1965, as Tex was focused on singing and recording.
+They raised their sons, Tom and John in Los Angeles, then moved to Nashville, Tennessee, in 1965, as Tex was focused on singing and recording.

-He died of a heart attack in Nashville on January 2, 1974, at age 68, survived by his wife and sons.
-Later, John became famous as an actor, playing Jack Tripper on the ABC sitcom Three's Company (1977–1984).
-In 2003, John died, at the age of 54, of an aortic dissection.
-Because John was initially diagnosed as having a heart attack, and because aortic dissection is known to be hereditary, the family now believes that Tex died of an aortic dissection.
+He died of a heart attack in Nashville on January 2, 1974, at age 68.
+Because his son John died at age 54 of an aortic dissection, which is known to be hereditary, the family now believes that Tex died of an aortic dissection.

 Legacy

 For his contribution to the recording industry, Ritter has a star on the Hollywood Walk of Fame at 6631 Hollywood Boulevard.
 In 1980, he was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
 He was a member of the charter group of inductees into the Texas Country Music Hall of Fame in Carthage, in 1998.

 In 1986, Ritter was honored posthumously with a Golden Boot Award for his work in Western films.

-Ritter can still be heard as the voice of Big Al, an audio-animatronic bear, at Disney theme park attraction Country Bear Jamboree at Tokyo Disneyland in Urayasu, Chiba, Japan, and formerly at the Magic Kingdom at Walt Disney World and Disneyland in Anaheim, California.
+Ritter can still be heard as the voice of Big Al, an audio-animatronic bear, at Disney theme park attraction Country Bear Jamboree at Tokyo Disneyland in Urayasu, Chiba, Japan; and formerly at the Magic Kingdom at Walt Disney World and Disneyland in Anaheim, California.